Mission & Values

 St. Philip is also mentioned in Acts 21, where we are told he lived in Caesarea with his prophetically gifted daughters.

 There is a stained glass window in our sanctuary that stylistically represents St. Philip the Deacon.
-The entire St. Philip icon can be seen where it is permanently displayed near the entrance of the St. Philip the Deacon Sanctuary on the west wall.
+The entire St. Philip icon is displayed near the entrance of the St. Philip the Deacon Sanctuary on the west wall.
 In our chapel, the church also houses an original bronze statue of St. Philip the Deacon by sculptor Alexander Tylevich.